MartinaZembjakova/Network-forensic-tools-taxonomy/network-forensic-tools.md

 A CapLoader is a Window-based commercial tool that can handle large amounts of captured network traffic.
 It performs indexing of capture files and visualizes their contents as a list of TCP and UDP flows.
 It provides filtering of the packets and exporting packets/flows into the packet analyzer tool.

-In addition to the professional edition, the 30\,days trial is also available.
+In addition to the professional edition, the 30 days trial is also available.
 This trial version can handle 500 GB of captured data, supports pcapng and IPv6, can filter keywords and provides keywords string search.
 Other features of the trial version include flow transcript view, DNS parser, initial RTT calculation, network packet carving, input filter (BPF), display filter (BPF), hide flows in GUI, and service regularity/period detection.
 The professional version does not have a limit for PCAP files, and in addition to the features of the trial edition, it provides Alexa and Cisco Umbrella top 1M lookup, port independent protocol identification (PIPI), OS fingerprinting, Geo-IP localization, ASN lookup, regular expression (regex) search, select flows from the log file or PCAP file, and Wireshark style Coloring.

 ## Carnivore